How your business can adapt during Covid-19

 The 1920’s saw one of the world’s most economic crashes in history.
 The Great Depression had devastating effects on brands across the world, leaving businesses unable to to survive and thousands of people left unemployed.
 During this time it wasn’t doom and gloom for all businesses, with Procter & Gamble being one of them.

 To save on business costs, many businesses were making their staff redundant, as well as reigning in on marketing and production costs; whereas Procter & Gamble did the opposite.
 Their thinking was that even though there was a huge recession currently in progress, people would still need soap and they used this to their advantage.
 By changing how they advertised their products and upping production, Procter & Gamble not only survived the recession, but actually came out of it more profitable.

 Key points: By looking at Procter & Gambles strategy, the key points to take during the current crisis are to monitor what your competition is doing and look for possible windows of investment to name a few.

-By looking at how Procter & Gamble adapted to the Great Depression, it can make you realise that being faced with a crisis doesn’t necessarily mean your business is going to struggle.
+By looking at how Procter & Gamble adapted to the Great Depression, it can make you realise that being faced with a crisis doesn’t necessarily mean your remote employee software business is going to struggle.
 Even if you do find your brand has been affected, you can still alter your strategy to make the most of a bad situation and help keep your business afloat.